Louisiana coastal towns struggle with storm flooding

 Men used boats to herd about 30 head of struggling cattle to higher ground, forcing the animals to swim to the safety of a Mississippi River levee.

-After Hurricane Katrina and the resulting flood devastated the New Orleans region in 2005, money was allocated to boost levee protection in the parish, Nungesser said.
-But the Army Corps of Engineers has not yet begun the construction work.
+After Hurricane Katrina and the resulting flooding devastated the New Orleans region in 2005, money was allocated to boost levee protection in the parish, Nungesser said.
+But the U.S. Army Corps of Engineers has not yet begun the construction work.

 "It's frustrating to know the money is in the bank to rebuild this levee and we're out here fighting this," he said.

-Grand Isle Mayor David Carmadelle said crews were working to reopen Louisiana Highway 1 south of Golden Meadow as the water recedes on Monday.
-He said serious erosion has occurred on the beach of Grand Isle, a barrier island, and he also complained that the Corps of Engineers has delayed construction of levees the agency has promised.
+Grand Isle Mayor David Carmadelle said crews were working to reopen Louisiana Highway 1, south of Golden Meadow, as the water recedes on Monday.
+He said serious erosion has occurred on the beach at Grand Isle, a barrier island, and he also complained the Army Corps of Engineers has delayed construction of levees it has promised.

 In coastal Terrebonne Parish, parish President Michel Claudet said the shifting wind was a relief.
 He said just three houses had been reported flooded.
 Some roads remain closed in low-lying areas of the parish, but "the rain's stopping and we're looking forward to the north winds," he said.

-Claudet said an "aggressive elevation program" that helped finance the raising of about a thousand homes in the lower part of the parish in recent years helped prevent the widespread home flooding that could have occurred.
+Claudet said an "aggressive elevation program" that helped finance the raising of about one thousand homes in the lower part of the parish in recent years helped prevent potentially widespread home flooding.

-Meanwhile, a marsh fire that has burned some 1,500 acres in eastern New Orleans over the past week continued to smolder on Monday morning.
-Local officials had hoped rainfall that totaled up to 15 inches in recent days would extinguish the persistent fire, which they believe started with a lightning strike on combustible peat moss and other marsh brush.
+Meanwhile, a marsh fire that has burnt some 1,500 acres in eastern New Orleans over the past week continued to smoulder Monday morning.
+Local officials had hoped rainfall that totalled up to 15 inches in recent days would extinguish the persistent fire that was believed started with a lightning strike on combustible peat moss and other marsh brush.

 To the north, across Lake Pontchartrain, some communities waited anxiously for shifting winds to carry floodwaters back into the lake.
 The Mandeville lakefront, where most homes and businesses are raised, remained closed Monday, with water still splashing over barriers.